 - Allow Agent to specify hostname: Allow the agent to specify its hostname by providing it to Workload Security during activation.

-If a computer with the same name already exists: How to handle the activation attempt if the new computer is trying to use the same agent GUID or certificate as an existing computer:
+If a computer already exists: How to handle the activation attempt if the new computer is trying to use the same agent GUID or certificate, or has the same BIOS UUID, as an existing computer:

 - Do not allow activation: Don't activate the computer.